-- To make informed decisions about their pupil's fitness for attending school, parents are encouraged to refer to the NHS guidance 'Is My Child Too III for School?'.
-Any authorisation of absence through illness is done so at the discretion of the Headteacher or member of staff delegated to carry out this task within the school. - Parents and carers are expected to notify the school on the first day their child is unable to attend due to illness (both physical and mental health related). - If the child is ill for more than one day, the parent/carer should contact the school each day to provide an update, unless otherwise agreed by the school. - In most cases, absences for illness which are reported by following the school's absence reporting procedures will be authorised and coded I (Illness). - If the school has genuine and reasonable doubt about the authenticity of the illness, the school will request medical evidence to support the absence.
+- To make informed decisions about their pupil's fitness for attending school, parents are encouraged to refer to the NHS guidance NHS Is my child too ill for school and the UK Health Security Agency guidance UKHSA Should I keep my child off school guidance A3 poster - Any authorisation of absence through illness is done so at the discretion of the Headteacher or member of staff delegated to carry out this task within the school. - Parents and carers are expected to notify the school on the first day their child is unable to attend due to illness (both physical and mental health related). - If the child is ill for more than one day, the parent/carer should contact the school each day to provide an update, unless otherwise agreed by the school. - In most cases, absences for illness which are reported by following the school's absence reporting procedures will be authorised and coded I (Illness). - If the school has genuine and reasonable doubt about the authenticity of the illness, the school will request medical evidence to support the absence.